MiloszKrajewski/EvoDistroLisa/doc/fsreveal/slides/index.md

     [lang=fs]
     type Pixels = { Width: int; Height: int; Pixels: uint32 array }

-`uint32 array` is used for performance reasons and should store pixels in PARGB32 format.
+`uint32 array` is used for performance reasons and stores pixels in PARGB32 format.

 ---